 Not one single nutrient is the cause of you gaining weight.
 What I mean by this is, you don’t gain weight because you are eating carbohydrates, you gain weight because you are overeating on calories.

-Once the body has converted any carbohydrates you have just eaten into glucose, it will use some for instant energy and fuel body functions, then fill and replenish muscle glycogen stores and whatever is left will get shuffled into fat stores.
+Once the body has converted any carbohydrates you have just eaten into glucose, it will use some for instant energy and fuel body functions, then fill and replenish muscle glycogen stores, and whatever is left will get shuffled into fat stores.

 So I want you to understand that even if you were on a calorie-restrictive diet (eating less than your body requires each day) but all these calories came from carbohydrates, you could still increase your body fat levels.
 Notice how I said body fat and not weight.

-Your weight would still drop due to being on a calorie-restrictive diet, but due to not having any protein in the diet, your muscles are missing the most vital nutrient in order for them to stay, repair and recover.
+Your weight would still drop due to being on a calorie-restrictive diet, but due to not having any protein in the diet, your muscles are missing the most vital nutrient in order for them to stay, repair, and recover.

 This leads to muscle wastage, which then leads to a decrease in metabolism, which then makes it harder for your body to burn fat.
-For more information on this read “how much protein is needed to build muscle”.

 Carbohydrates play such a key role in any nutrition plan, whether you are trying to build muscle or lose fat.
 The key is simply establishing the correct amount your body needs.